(Syndrome X; Insulin Resistance Syndrome; Dysmetabolic Syndrome)

 To reduce your chances of metabolic syndrome, take these steps:

 - If you smoke, talk to your doctor about how to successfully quit.

 - Achieve and maintain a healthy weight by eating fruits, vegetables, and whole grains.

-- Work up to 30 minutes of moderate aerobic exercise at least four days per week.
+- Work up to 30 minutes of moderate aerobic exercise most days of the week.

 - Drink alcohol in moderation.
-This means no more than two drinks daily for men, one drink daily for women.
+This means no more than 2 drinks daily for men, 1 drink daily for women.